 - You value diverse analyst opinions and want to form your own conclusions

-- You are cost-sensitive over a multi-year horizon (Seeking Alpha Premium is significantly cheaper at renewal)
+- You are cost-sensitive over a multi-year horizon (Seeking Alpha Premium is cheaper at renewal)

 Either works if: